How AI engines actually pick brands.

 The signals that actually move the needle

-Across the Princeton GEO research, industry studies from Yext and Wellows, and the 2025 AI Visibility Report, four signals correlate strongly with getting cited.
+Across the Princeton GEO research and a growing body of industry analysis, four signals correlate strongly with getting cited.
 They are not what traditional SEO emphasizes:

-The single strongest predictor of LLM citations is how many people search for your brand name directly.
-AI engines treat branded search as the strongest verification that an entity is real, recognized, and worth recommending.
+One of the strongest predictors of LLM citations is how many people search for your brand name directly.
+Multiple industry studies in 2025 found branded search demand correlated more strongly with AI citations than backlinks did.
+AI engines appear to treat branded search as verification that an entity is real, recognized, and worth recommending.

 This is the entire reason "demand generation" — podcasts, partnerships, PR, founder presence, paid awareness — now matters more for organic visibility than it did five years ago.
-You are not building branded search for the brand recall.
-You are building it because AI engines watch for it as a credibility signal.
+You are not building branded search for the brand recall alone.
+You are building it because AI engines appear to watch for it as a credibility signal.

-Princeton's research found that sites cited across four or more AI platforms are 2.8× more likely to appear in ChatGPT responses.
+Brands that appear consistently across multiple authoritative platforms are cited more often than brands confined to their own domain.
 The mechanism is verification: AI engines cross-check entities.
-If your brand only appears on your own domain, the AI cannot confirm you exist independently.
-If you appear on Wikipedia, Reddit, G2, an industry list, and an editorial roundup — all consistently — the AI confirms the entity is real.
+If your brand only appears on your own site, the AI cannot confirm you exist independently.
+If you appear on Wikipedia, Reddit, G2, an industry list, and an editorial roundup — all consistently — the AI can confirm the entity is real.

-Wikipedia and Reddit together command the largest share of LLM citations.
-Review aggregators (G2, Clutch, TripAdvisor) substantially amplify authority in vertical-specific queries.
+Wikipedia and Reddit together command a large share of LLM citations.
+Review aggregators (G2, Clutch, TripAdvisor) amplify authority in vertical-specific queries.

 The reason: AI engines are designed to provide evidence-based responses.
 Content that already contains attributable facts and quotes is easier for the AI to cite verbatim.
 Content that is pure opinion and prose is harder to extract — and harder to verify.